Skip to main content

 }

-Instead of specifying @language on each program, a default can be specified at docinfo/programs/@language.
+Instead of specifying @language on each program, a default can be specified at docinfo/defaults/programs/@language.
 That value will be used for any program that lacks a @language attribute.
 This sample does not specify it’s own @language and is relying on the default set in this book.

 View Source for listing